BlinkRez/blinkrez/doc/dns-design.rst

 * parse_srv_priority() - Returns the priority for a SRV record
 * parse_srv_weight() - Returns the weight for a SRV record

-In general, each of parsing function takes the blinkres_lookup_result as its first argument, and returns the results as an output argument on the function.
+In general, each of parsing function takes the bz_lookup_record as its first argument, and returns the results as an output argument on the function.
 The return value is a ``bool`` that indicates success/failure, with a ``bz_errcode *`` as the last argument to detail the cause of failure:

-* ``BZ_ERR_INVALID_ARG`` if the result's record type is not valid for the parsing function invoked (e.g. calling parse_srv_target() with a AAAA lookup result)
+* ``BZ_ERR_INVALID_ARG`` if the record's type is not valid for the parsing function invoked (e.g. calling parse_srv_target() with a AAAA lookup record)
 * ``BZ_ERR_NO_MEM`` if an out-of-memory condition was reached

 parse_address()
 !!!!!!!!!!!!!!!

-parse_address() returns the address from the lookup result.
-The family is set according to the result type (AF_INET for A, AF_INET6 for AAAA).
-The user owns the memory for the sockaddr_storage and MUST release it via free().
+parse_address() returns the address from the lookup record.
+The family is set according to the record type (AF_INET for A, AF_INET6 for AAAA).
+The user owns the memory for the sockaddr_storage and MUST release it via bz_data_free().

+If record is valid but does not contain any data, this function will set addr to NULL and return true.

 ::

-    bool bz_lookup_result_parse_address(bz_lookup_result *rst,
+    bool bz_lookup_record_parse_address(bz_lookup_record *record,
                                         struct sockaddr_storage **addr,
                                         bz_errcode *err);

 parse_srv_target()
 !!!!!!!!!!!!!!!!!!

-parse_srv_target() returns the SRV target domain from the lookup result.
+parse_srv_target() returns the SRV target domain from the lookup record.
 The resulting string is NULL-terminated, with the length provided as an optional convenience.
-The user owns the memory for name and MUST release it via free().
+The user owns the memory for name and MUST release it via bz_data_free().

+If record is valid but does not contain any data, this function will set name to NULL, namelen to 0, and return true.

 ::

-    bool bz_lookup_result_parse_srv_target(bz_lookup_result *rst,
+    bool bz_lookup_record_parse_srv_target(bz_lookup_record *record,
                                            char **name,
                                            size_t *namelen,
                                            bz_errcode *err);